Amid cancer recurrence, Holly Rowe gets extension at ESPN

-ESPN has ensured Rowe a spot on those sidelines for years to come with a contract extension — fortunate timing for Rowe, whose cancer has recently recurred and spread.
+ESPN has ensured Rowe a spot on the sidelines for years to come with a contract extension — fortunate timing for Rowe, whose cancer has recently recurred and spread.

-Rowe told The Associated Press on Thursday that she is again battling cancer, sharing the news hours after ESPN announced it had extended her deal.
+Rowe told The Associated Press on Thursday that she is again battling cancer, sharing the news hours after ESPN announced it had extended her contract.

 Rowe was worried she'd be among those laid off by the network last month.
 Instead, she'll remain on the sidelines for college football, basketball, volleyball, softball and WNBA games.
 She'll also keep her health insurance, which has been a vital tool in her fight against melanoma.